jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

   - Ensure testing, training, and exercises
   - Maintenance

-- Four key measurements for BCP and DRP procedures:
+- As part of the Business Impact Analysis (BIA), four key measurements for BCP and DRP procedures:
   - **RPO (recovery point objective)**: max tolerable data loss measured in time
   - **RTO (recovery time objective)**: max tolerable time to recover systems to a defined service level; specifies the amount of time that business continuity planners find acceptable for the restoration of a service after a disaster
   - **WRT (work recovery time)**: max time available to verify system and data integrity as part of the resumption of normal ops